m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 ## Introduction

-Hi, I'm Emre

-I am 23 years old an autodidact developer, having taught myself various new technologies since high school and always worked all through my college life.
-Because I love programming and crave to make a difference in the world.
-I usually worked with small teams and always strived to be a useful individual.
-I value friendship, being helpful, optimistic, and a reliable person.
+23 years old an autodidact developer, knows diverse web technologies since high school and toiled all through college life.
+Usually worked with small teams and always aspired to be a useful individual.
+Love programming and crave to make a difference in the world.

 ## [Work Experience](#work-experience)